TamasNeumer/Ph03nix-InterviewPrep/Learnings.md

 - Filtering arrays:
   - Use streaming, that has a filter() method.
-  - It accepts a lambda, and the elements where it's value is false are "removed".
+  - It accepts a lambda, and the elements where its value is false are "removed".
   - Collect the stream `toArray()` that is accepts a generator: `<A> A[] toArray(IntFunction<A[]> generator)`
 ```java
 return Arrays.stream(inputArray).filter(currentString ->